 The next step in truly living the I Ching is the capacity to recognize the energies that are at play in a situation.
 Sometimes the energies at play allow everything to go incredibly well.
 Sometimes the energies at play don’t care what you do because no matter what you do it’s going to be a mess.

-In my last post I talked about the fact that the warrior spirit enables us to accept that a certain amount of luck is involved in everything.
+Previously, I have talked about the fact that the warrior spirit enables us to accept that a certain amount of luck is involved in everything.
 In the case of a spiritual warrior, he/she neither assigns too much credit nor excessive blame to him/herself or others for successes and failures.
 Humility arises when we acknowledge that we do not have all of the answers.
-As a result two people can have the same talents and abilities, yet one will become incredibly successful while the other can never achieve anything more than a minimal life.
+As a result, two people can have the same talents and abilities, yet one will become incredibly successful while the other can never achieve anything more than a minimal life.

 For fun, let’s say you had two brilliant people in the field of computers.
 Let’s assume the successful person is Bill Gates.
 Both people had the same intelligence, same talents and so on, but Bill Gates was consistently in the right place, at the right change, at the right time.
 Many variables had to come together in order for the changes that occurred to happen—events that were bigger than anything in Bill’s life.